polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/index.md

 Before you start building, though, you want to make sure you are in the right place.

-- [Blockchain basics](/fundamentals/blockchain-basics/) provides context about the complexity associated with blockchain development and how Substrate simplifies the process by taking an approach that is modular, flexible, and interoperable.
+- [Blockchain basics](/fundamentals/blockchain-basics/) provides context about the complexity associated with blockchain development and introduces common blockchain concepts, components, and terminology.

-- [Why Substrate?](/fundamentals/why-substrate/) discusses how developing on a traditional smart contract platform differs from developing with Substrate and why Substrate might—or might not—suit your project requirements and goals.
+- [Why Substrate?](/fundamentals/why-substrate/) highlights the key benefits of developing with Substrate that most blockchain and smart contract platforms can't provide.

+- [What is Substrate?](/fundamentals/what-is-substrate/) explains the core principles behind the design of Substrate and how the design decisions informed the technologies used.

 - [Architecture](/fundamentals/architecture/) describes the key components of the Substrate node architecture and how these components relate to the design and architecture of your custom blockchain.